-With firm faith in the saying, "Intelligence plus character - that is the goal of education" (Martin for the growth of overall personality development leading to generating "GLOBAL

-Luther King, Jr.), I strongly believe REVA University is marching ahead in the right direction,

-We reiterate our endeavor to provide premium quality education accessible to all and an environment
+With firm faith in the saying, "Intelligence plus character -that is the goal of education" (Martin Luther King, Jr.), I strongly believe REVA University is marching ahead in the right direction, providing a holistic education to the future generation and playing a positive role in nation building.
+We reiterate our endeavor to provide premium quality education accessible to all and an environment for the growth of over-all personality development leading to generating

-PROFESSIONALS".
+"GLOBAL PROFESSIONALS".